-A track that really made the fans marveled with Furukawa’s vibrato and complete control over his vocal performance is 旅立ちのエール in which aside from Toyonaga‘s vocals Furukawa is shining bright while nailing all the notes.
+A track that really made the fans marveled with Furukawa’s vibrato and complete control over his vocal performance is 旅立ちのエール in which aside from Toyonaga‘s vocals Furukawa is shining brightly while nailing all the notes.

 And this would not be the last time the seiyuu amazed us with his mid-tones and dominating his high and low notes as he did in Ai no Hana alongside Taishi rendering us flabbergasted.

-From the pop-rock genre, SOARA choose to pursue another genre so as to find their genre which suited them best and opted to go more on the pop/alternative road, as LAPIS BLUE showed us a track with a simplistic instrumental piece with laid back guitars with a melodic piano creating a summer song.
+From the pop-rock genre, SOARA chooses to pursue another genre so as to find their genre which suited them best and opted to go more on the pop/alternative road, as LAPIS BLUE showed us a track with a simplistic instrumental piece with laid back guitars with a melodic piano creating a summer song.

 Furukawa’s talent to perfectly harmonize and blend his vocals with the rest of the members leads to pretty impressive performances.
 If that is not enough, he is the kind of singer that is not intentionally flashy but ends up naturally standing out.

-Most recently, ALIVE X Lied Vol 3 came out and with it Buzzer Beater was released.
+Most recently, ALIVE X Lied Vol 3 came out and with it, Buzzer Beater was released.
 This was also a track that gave his fans a taste of what would be he was a solo artist.